Histamines: Friend or Foe?

 Support progesterone levels and avoid pro-estrogenic foods such as soy.

-The thing to realize is that bidding adieu to some favorite things is not necessarily forever.
+The thing to realize here is that bidding adieu to some favorite things is not necessarily forever.
 The goal is for the body to regain normalized histamine balance and levels while improving the ways in which the body sweeps out histamine.
+You do this by lessening the burden, increasing lymphatic and blood circulation and adding natural formulas to support you through the transition.